rolfhm/DAVAI-env/README.md

 Quick start
 -----------

-A Tutorial is available in the User Guide (cf. above).
+A Tutorial is available in the User Guide (cf. below).

 For a quick start: